 Step 3: Remove the chicken from the pot and let it cool until you can handle it.
 Remove the meat from the bones and shred it into bite-sized pieces.
 Reserve the meat for the soup.

 Step 4: Strain the broth into a large pot through a fine mesh sieve.
 Discard the solids.
+Note: If you have time, let the broth sit in the fridge overnight.
+The fat will solidify on top, making it easy to skim off if you prefer a leaner soup.

 Step 5: Heat olive oil over medium heat in a large skillet.
-Add diced carrots, onion, and garlic and saute until the vegetables are soft, about 5 minutes.
+Add diced carrots, onion, and garlic, and sauté until the vegetables are soft, about 5 minutes.

 Step 7: Stir in the spinach and parsley, and cook for 5-10 minutes until the spinach is wilted.

 Step 8: Serve the soup hot, garnished with additional parsley.
+Enjoy!

-Serving suggestions
+Serving Suggestions

 - Homemade chicken stock will give you the best flavor.